 Faith bloggers, don’t forget to link up below!

-Some other posts like “Waiting on the Lord” you might enjoy:
+Some other posts like “What Does it Mean to Wait for the Lord?” you might enjoy:

 Scriptures taken from the Holy Bible, New International Version®, NIV®.
 Copyright © 1973, 1978, 1984, 2011 by Biblica, Inc.™ Used by permission of Zondervan.
 All rights reserved worldwide. www.zondervan.com The “NIV” and “New International Version” are trademarks registered in the United States Patent and Trademark Office by Biblica, Inc.™